-This sample is composed only of children in North Carolina, and certain factors vary by country and by state (e.g., diagnosis and early intervention practices; NAD, n.d.).
-However, based on other demographic research (Blackorby & Knokey, 2006; Institute, 2014), our sample largely resembles the national DHH population in terms of degree of hearing loss, percentage of children with additional disabilities, cochlear implant and hearing aid use, language background, and gender.
-We would exercise caution in applying these results to regions where sign language access for DHH children is more common (e.g. Washington D.C.)
-A similar naturalistic study in those regions could help illuminate the effects of different clinical and demographic factors in a signing population.
+This sample is composed only of children in North Carolina.
+While certain factors vary by country and by state (e.g., diagnosis and early intervention practices; NAD, n.d.), our sample largely resembles the national DHH population in terms of degree of hearing loss, percentage of children with additional disabilities, cochlear implant and hearing aid use, language background, and gender (Blackorby & Knokey, 2006; Gallaudet Research Institute, 2014).
+It did diverge from the national sample in communication modality: our sample had no signers while 20% of DHH children have sign as their primary modality (Gallaudet Research Institute, 2014).
+A similar naturalistic study in regions where sign language access for DHH children is more common (e.g. Washington D.C.) would be a welcome addition to the present work, in illuminating the effects of different clinical and demographic factors in a signing population.
+One further limitation to our analyses and to assessing representativeness of the sample is that race and socioeconomic status information was not available.

-Finally, the considerable variability in the sample did not allow us to easily isolate effects of different factors.
-However, as discussed above, this reflects real-world variability that is often does not make sense to isolate.
-Instead, this limitation would be best addressed by larger sample sizes.
-As researchers continue to study influences on vocabulary in DHH children, a meta-analytic approach too may be able to better estimate effects and effect sizes within the varied outcomes of this heterogeneous population.
+Finally, the considerable variability in the sample did not allow us to easily isolate effects of different factors (e.g., degree vs. amplification).
+This reflects real-world variability and would be best addressed by larger sample sizes.
+As researchers continue to study influences on vocabulary in DHH children, a meta-analytic approach too may be able to better estimate effect sizes within the varied outcomes of this heterogeneous population.

 Conclusion

-The present study explored demographic and audiological characteristics, vocabulary outcomes, and clinical milestones within a diverse sample of 100 DHH children enrolled in early intervention services.
-We found that overall, this sample showed spoken language vocabulary delays relative to hearing peers on average and room for improvement in rates of early diagnosis and intervention.
-Critically, we also found that the variables predicting these delays in both vocabulary and early support services reflected both dimensions that are immutable, and those that clinicians and caretakers can potentially alter.
+The present study explored interrelations among demographic and audiological characteristics, vocabulary outcomes, and clinical milestones within a diverse sample of 100 DHH children enrolled in early intervention services in North Carolina.
+Our population-based description underscores heavily interlocking demographic, audiological, and clinical characteristics (e.g. communication approach and presence of developmental delays).
+Our models highlight the outsized roles of age, amplification, and laterality relative to other predictors, together accounting for over half of variance in productive vocabulary.
+We also explicitly examined the roles of prompt achievement of early intervention milestones on vocabulary.
+We found that overall, this sample showed vocabulary delays relative to hearing peers, and room for improvement in rates of early diagnosis and intervention in particular.
 This in turn highlights potential paths forward in ensuring that regardless of hearing status, we are able to provide language access and early childhood support to help children attain their potential.

 Acknowledgement